 What we want to do:

-- Mobilizing communities and churches to act on issues of injustice
+- Mobilising communities and churches to act on issues of injustice

 What's the Problem?